jonchurch/botkit-middleware-lex/README.md

 ## Setup

 You will need an AWS Lex bot setup.
-Note the BotName and BotAlias you set when creating your Lex bot.
+Note the BotName, BotAlias, and AWS region when creating your Lex bot.

 In order to use the aws-sdk LexRuntime, you will need to have your aws access keys [configured properly for nodejs](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-nodejs.html)